You are here

 The NEP is a major determinant of the level of Commonwealth Government funding for public hospital services and provides a price signal or benchmark for the efficient cost of providing public hospital services.
 The NEC is for services that are not suitable for Activity Based Funding, such as small rural hospitals.
 IHPA undertakes several major areas of work designed to inform the annual determination of the NEP and NEC including ongoing consultation with all Australian health departments, expert advisory committees and key stakeholders.

-We work in partnership with the National Health Performance Authority and Australian Commission on Safety and Quality in Health Care to ensure that pricing, quality and performance measures for public hospitals are complementary and facilitate a strong national framework for the delivery of public hospital services.
+We work in partnership with the Australian Commission on Safety and Quality in Health Care to ensure that pricing, quality and performance measures for public hospitals are complementary and facilitate a strong national framework for the delivery of public hospital services.

 IHPA’s work also covers policy development to resolve disputes on cross-border issues between the states and territories and provides advice and reporting to all Australian governments and the public.